Mastery Module 10 · Planning & Orchestration

 tracking, email notifications, and a review system.

 The AI tries — and produces a messy, half-working result.
 Too many things at once.
 Context gets scattered.
-Pieces don’t fit together.
+Pieces do not fit together.

 The solution: break it into chunks.